Turkey says it has carried out new airstrikes against Kurdish militants in northern Iraq - ExBulletin

 Turkey says it has carried out new airstrikes against Kurdish militants in northern Iraq

-ANKARA, Turkey (AP) Turkey has carried out a new series of airstrikes targeting Kurdish militants in neighboring Iraq, the Turkish Defense Ministry said Monday.
+ANKARA, Türkiye — Turkey has carried out a new series of airstrikes against Kurdish militants in neighboring Iraq, the Turkish Defense Ministry announced on Monday.

 Warplanes struck suspected positions of the Kurdistan Workers' Party, or PKK, in the Hakurk, Metina and Gara regions of Iraq's semi-autonomous Kurdish region, the statement said.